beefowler/Eukaryote_Procedures/README.md

     sigma2=theta(13); %variance parameter for starting cell size distributions for popn 2
     s=theta(14); %overdispersion parameter for the Dirichlet-multinomial distribution

-# After Modeling and Data Products
+# After Modeling & Data Products
 After the optimization process returned the best fit parameters and division rate estimates for each day, we organized the results by day and by year.
 For each year, we used the script GroupAYear2.m (which is available in the Post_Modeling directory) to generate a movie which compares the best-fit simulations to the observed data.
 Days for which the model was unable to reproduce the observed dynamics in the size distribution (1.1%; often due to apparent discontinuities in the size distribution) were trimmed.
 We used the script Climatology.m to group the results by day of the year in order to generate climatological averages.
 Our results are available in the Data directory.
 Data products are grouped by their corresponding figures in the manuscript and are described below.

 *All Model Results*
 The complete outputs from the Model Optimization process are available in the ModelResults_All.mat file.
 In this file, there is a matrix which contains the modelresults vector for each day of the time series with columns organized as described above.

 *Figure 1*